The Writing Lab

 The Math Lab offers individual assistance on a walk-in basis to students needing help with any mathematics from basic math through calculus or mathematical skills required for a course in another discipline.
 Students or prospective students who are preparing to take the Mathematics Placement Test or C-Base Exam may come to the lab for help.
 Review materials for the C-Base Exam are also available on general reserve in the Thomas Jefferson Library.
-Practice math placement exams are available from the Department of Mathematics and Computer Science.
+Test dates and practice math placement exams are available from the Department of Mathematics and Computer Science.

 Campus Testing Center

 The Campus Testing Center provides a controlled environment for students to take make-up exams or to test under conditions where special accommodations are needed and authorized by the Office of Disability Access Services.
 Students unable to take campus-level exams (e.g. Math Placement) during regularly scheduled group sessions may take them in the center for a fee.
 All testing is by appointment by calling 314-516-6396 or emailing firstname.lastname@example.org.